ejwessel/GanacheTimeTraveler/README.md

 ## Breakdown of methods
 ### advancing time
-moves the time forward
+advances the time on the blockchain forward.
+Takes a single parameter, which is the number of seconds to advance by.
 ```javascript
 helper.advanceTime(<seconds_to_advance_by>)
 ```
 ### advancing block
-moves the block forward
+advances the block forward.
 ```javascript
 helper.advanceBlock()
 ```